Lesson 1: Introduction to Data Science

 Data science is an interdisciplinary field that uses scientific methods, algorithms, and tools from other fields such as statistics and computing to extract knowledge and insights from data for decision making.
 Data science is a systematic process of extracting meaning from data.

-The Data Science Lifecycle
+The Data Science or Machine Learning Lifecycle

 Data Teams